What Is A Scaled Agile Framework?

 Giving time for planning and innovation

-The framework advises to include an iteration after a launch so that the teams can recuperate their practices and are ready for the upcoming planning increment.
+The framework advises to include an iteration after launch so that the teams can recuperate their practices and are ready for the upcoming planning increment.
 The previous editions of Scaled Agile Framework also had the iteration to harden or stabilize the product before launching it.
 The challenge here for SAFe is that it has previously represented an anti-Agile or waterfall element.
 This is not included in the recent editions.

 Testing and Quality in the Scaled Agile Framework